vastgroup/vastdb_framework_code_example/README.md

       -exon_list_sp1 Exons_mm10-4-dPSI25.txt -exon_list_sp2 \
       Exons_hg38-2-dPSI50.txt -main_folder hg38_mm10_output/ -print_out
 ```
-This provides us a richer output about the percent of conservation on the gene level:
+This provides us a richer output about the percent of conservation at the gene level:
 ![](https://github.com/vastgroup/vastdb_framework_code_example/blob/main/Figures/exorthist_tab2_1.png)
-and on the exon level:
+and at the exon level:
 ![](https://github.com/vastgroup/vastdb_framework_code_example/blob/main/Figures/exorthist_tab2_2.png)

 Moreover, with the option `-print_out`, `compare_exon_sets.pl` generates a text file with all the exon orthogroups (i.e. clusters of conserved exons between human and mouse) containing Srrm4-regulated exons for either one or both species.
 The format of the output file (`Conserved_exons-mm10-hg38.tab`) is the following: